benroberts999/ampsci/README.md

  * NOTE: If you get the following error message on compile, change '_UseOpenMP=yes_' to '_UseOpenMP=no_' in Makefile:
    * **error: unsupported option -fopenmp**

  * **Linking to GSL**: If GSL library is not installed in _/usr/local/_, you have to tell the compiler where to find the GSL files.
 Do this by setting the _PathForGSL_ option in Makefile.
-Common exaples:
+Common examples:
    * _PathForGSL=/opt/gsl/2.1/gnu_ # For UQ's getafix cluster
    * _PathForGSL=/usr/local/opt/gnu-scientific-library_ # For my macbook
    * Note: the exact path may differ for you, depending on where GSL was installed